 For my first visit to Montpelier, the Virginia plantation of James and Dolley Madison, I chose a birthday weekend: the Constitution Day Celebration.
 It is one of the most festive days of the year for the plantation.
 James Madison, after all, was the chief architect of the Constitution and its ardent supporter.
 It was here, in his lifelong home, where Madison contemplated the Constitution and the Bill of Rights, among other achievements.

 In retrospect, coming here on such a grand occasion was a rash decision: the grounds were probably more crowded than usual, and the mansion tours felt rushed.
-On the bright side, the entry fee was reduced ($10 instead of $18), and we did get to see all the high school students floating excitedly in historic garb, playing 18-century games and going about their 18-century chores.
+On the bright side, the entry fee was reduced, and we did get to see all the high school students floating excitedly in historic garb, playing 18-century games and going about their 18-century chores.

-Upon arrival–the plantation is much larger than I’d imagined, even if most of the area is open lawn–we parked by the visitor’s center and reserved a 1 o’clock tour: Montpelier Enslaved Community (well worth an additional $5).
-The tour is still being developed, it seems.
-The website presents it as a 1-hour walk, but ours was a 2-hour journey through the mansion’s kitchen, wine cellar, and grounds, including a short drive (in our own cars, so park close to the visitor’s center) outside the plantation to the Gilmore Cabin, a freedman’s farm, and the 1910 Montpelier train depot, restored to its segregated condition (it was chilling to see how matter-of-fact this once was–and not that long ago).
+Upon arrival–the plantation is much larger than I’d imagined, even if most of the area is open lawn–we parked by the visitor’s center and reserved a 1 o’clock tour: Slavery at Montpelier (well worth an additional charge).
+This was a 2-hour journey through the mansion’s kitchen, wine cellar, and grounds, including a short drive (in our own cars, so park close to the visitor’s center) outside the plantation to the Gilmore Cabin, a freedman’s farm, and the 1910 Montpelier train depot, restored to its segregated condition (it was chilling to see how matter-of-fact this once was–and not that long ago).

 The story begins in 1723, when James Madison’s grandfather Ambrose “patented” this land and sent slaves and indentured servants to wrestle cropland from a mountain, boulder by boulder.
 It took nearly a decade for the plantation to emerge.
 Ambrose brought his family here in 1732, by then, “an owner” of 29 men, women, and children.
 He died the same year.
 Three slaves–Dido, Turk, and Pompey–were accused of his poisoning, Pompey hanged.
 Ambrose’s wife, James Madison’s formidable grandmother Frances, inherited the estate, made it profitable, and kept on Dido and Turk.
 What was the real story of Ambrose’s death?
 We can’t know, but the names “Dido,” “Turk,” and “Pompey” reappeared among enslaved children in Montpelier for many generations.